Corporate World / Global Community

 A check is an official document provided by the bank to their clients on which payer orders the bank to debit a specific amount from his account and credit it to whom it has been issued for.
 The use of check facilitated large transactions, predominantly international trade by eliminating the need for merchants to carry large quantities of currency such as gold and paper money to purchase goods and services.
 Bank check switched the whole game and made it more convenient to do higher number of domestic and international transactions.

 In 1950s the advancement of technology in banking industry and financial institutions took it all to another level.
-The first credit-card payment method showed up in 1950 by Ralph Schneider and Frank McNamara when they issued the first credit card by the Diners Club.
-But this wasn’t truly a credit card.
-Instead, it was a charge card that required the cardholder to pay the entire balance off each month.
+Ralph Schneider and Frank McNamara issued a charge card by the Diners Club in 1950.
+The Diners Club card used to work like a charge card, directed at the travel and entertainment markets.
+This idea freed the customers from carrying an excessive amount of cash.
+However, Diners Club card wasn’t truly a credit card.
+Instead, it was a charge card that required the cardholder to pay and clear the entire balance off each month.

 Payment cards which facilitate electronic fund transfer took it all to another level and made local and international transactions swift and convenient throughout the world.
 Such cards are known by a variety of names including bank cards, ATM cards, Visa card, debit card, client cards.
 These modern payment cards can be called smart cards since they contain a unique card number and information enabling various machines to read and access authorized data.

-Today the technology in modern payment cards and devices enable consumers to wave or tap their card or handheld device over a POS (point of sale) terminal to do a smart and fast checkout.
+Today the technology in modern payment cards and devices enable consumers to wave or tap their card or handheld device over a point of sale (POS) terminal to do a smart and fast checkout.
 For making secure payment, modern technology has reached to the point where it allows customers to do swift and contactless payments.

 6. Electronic Wallet/ Mobile Wallet